Brazilian Jiu-Jitsu (BJJ)

 Posted Feb 25th, 2025

-So, is BJJ good for self-defense?
+So, is BJJ good for self-defence?
 Let’s break it down by exploring its real-life applications, advantages over other martial arts, and potential limitations.

-One of the biggest advantages of BJJ for self-defense is its emphasis on technique over brute strength.
+One of the biggest advantages of BJJ for self-defence is its emphasis on technique over brute strength.
 Here’s how it prepares you to handle real-world confrontations:

 BJJ offers several unique advantages that set it apart from striking-based martial arts like boxing or kickboxing:

-While BJJ is an excellent self-defense system, it’s not without its limitations:
+While BJJ is an excellent self-defence system, it’s not without its limitations:

 Visit our website to learn more about our programs and how you can join our community here at Etobicoke Martial Arts.
 We look forward to welcoming you into our community!